aslansky/css-sprite/readme.md

 > A css sprite generator.

-> Generates a sprite file and the propper css file out of a directory with images
+> Generates a sprite file and the propper css file out of a directory with images.
+It can also generate style files with base64 encoded images.

 ## Requirements